-A scald is basically a burn once the skin is exposed to steam or hot liquids.
+A scald is a burn upon exposure of the skin to steam or hot liquids.
 Immediate treatment can help relieve the discomfort.
 When it comes to a first degree scald, the skin becomes red, swollen and sore.
-This type of scald can be easily treated at home.
+You can treat this type of scald at home.
 You can register for first aid training today to effectively manage scalded skin.
 On the other hand, it is best to seek immediate emergency care if the scald involves a large area on the feet, hands, face, groin, buttocks or an area over a major joint.

 As for second degree scalds, it involves swelling, severe pain and blisters.
 When it comes to third degree scald in which the skin appears charred, creamy white or leathery in color, it needs immediate medical care.

 - Initially, hold the scalded skin under cool running water for at least 15 minutes until the pain subsides.
 If this is not possible, you can also immerse the scalded skin under cool water or utilize a cold compress.
 Take note that this treatment can prevent further conduction of heat as well as helping relieve the pain.
 The initial move is to stop the burning process.
 Additionally, ice or ice cold water should not be used since it can cause damage on the skin.

 - Cover the scalded skin using a sterile gauze bandage.
 Make sure that you will wrap the gauze in a loose manner in order to prevent pressure on the scalded skin and leave in place for 24 hours.